 Students graduate, families move, and potentially violent adolescents fall through the cracks.
-This lack of a proper handoff is dangerous, explained Michele Gay, who lost her daughter, Josephine, in the Sandy Hook tragedy, and is now founder and executive director of Safe and Sound Schools.
+This lack of a proper handoff is dangerous, explained Michele Gay, the executive director of Safe and Sound Schools.

 One major challenge is the lack of a universal system.
 Regions, school districts and health care systems have their own methods of identifying individuals at risk and may not have the resources needed to do more than identification.
 Referrals often come from a wide range of sources, including behavioral threat assessments, school districts, law enforcement or mental health court judges.
-The program’s intensive care teams will be responsible for streamlining the referral process, identifying and managing at-risk individuals and connecting them with community resources.
+The project’s intensive support teams will be responsible for streamlining the referral process, identifying and managing at-risk individuals, and connecting them with community resources.

-The proposed cross-systems Michigan Model draws on the expertise of health care professionals — from psychiatrists to emergency physicians — and engages school district staff, law enforcement professionals and other community-based services.
+The cross-systems model draws on the expertise of health care professionals — from psychiatrists to emergency physicians — and engages school district staff, law enforcement professionals and other community-based services.
 This multidisciplinary approach provides a holistic, individualized strategy to “prevent acts of violence and change the trajectory of these young people’s lives,” Ley said.

 Because at-risk adolescents need both immediate and long-term support, quantifiable performance indicators are in place to robustly measure the success of the program and the violence averted.
 These include evaluating whether high-risk/high-need individuals stay connected to education, are employed or come into contact with law enforcement.

-They will also measure the number of cross-discipline individuals, such as family medicine doctors and community members who have been trained by the center to identify violent behaviors.
-The program will tap into the expertise of the MSU community, providing opportunities for medical students, fellows and residents to participate in research, education or consultation services.
+Harvard University’s T.H.
+Chan School of Public Health, the project’s evaluator will also measure the number of cross-disciplines such as physicians, health care workers educators, law enforcement and community members who have been trained by the center to identify violent behaviors.
+The program will tap into the expertise of the MSU community, providing opportunities for medical students, fellows, and residents to participate in consultation and training services.